nrprabhav/Wordle-Game/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* Thanks to Drew Hoang and Austin Imbastari for teaching and supporting us.
+* Thanks to Drew Hoang and Austin Imbastari for teaching and supporting us
 * [Fantastic-pudding](https://fantastic-pudding.vercel.app/)
 * [Bootstrap](https://getbootstrap.com/)
+* Thanks to [Shaun from Net Ninja](https://netninja.dev/) for guidance on how to do the animations

 <p align="right">(<a href="#readme-top">back to top</a>)</p>